 On a continent populated by such wonders as koalas and kangaroos, is it any surprise that a remarkable plant such as Beaufortia would be present?
 There are 19 species recognized by the Australian government but many more cultivars created for home gardeners.
 The wild species are cultivated in limited numbers because they can be quite finicky.
 The cultivars are more adaptable and produce excellent plants with superior blooming results.

 Beaufortia is in the myrtle family.
-It produces a low dense shrub 3 to 10 feet tall and thickly covered in fine grayish green needle-like foliage.
+It produces a low dense shrub 3 to 10 feet (0.9 to 3 m.) tall and thickly covered in fine grayish green needle-like foliage.
 The flowers are a burst of red, purplish red, orange, or pink petals that are attractive to bees, butterflies and other pollinators.
-Flowers are 2 to 3 inches wide and fragrant.
+Flowers are 2 to 3 inches (5 to 7.5 cm.) wide and fragrant.

 Where does Beaufortia grow?
 These plants prefer limestone to granite soils in rocky regions.
 Several species are only found in small pockets of habitat but many are common in the Eramaean and South West Botanical provinces.
 It is a finicky plant in cultivation but trials of Beaufortia growing on Kunzea ambigua rootstock have proven to make a more successful specimen.